Varshini287/Varshini287/README.md

-- 👋 Hi, I’m Varshini H A
+-  Hi, I’m Varshini H A
-- 🌱 I’m currently learning B.E in AI&DS at MUSE
+-  I’m currently completing B.E in AI&DS at MUSE
-- 👀 I’m interested in coding, gardening and cooking
-- 💞️ I’m looking to collaborate in cutting-edge project and applications related AI
+-  I’m looking to collaborate in cutting-edge project and applications related AI
-- 📫 How to reach me varshiniha2003@gmail.com, www.linkedin.com/in/varshini-h-a-74417a317.
+-  How to reach me varshiniha2003@gmail.com, www.linkedin.com/in/varshini-h-a-74417a317.